I need to get Zoom installed and know how to join a meeting as well as the best practices for participating in a Zoom meeting.

 If you cannot install the Zoom application on your computer (this is generally due to not having Administrative access to install applications), please refer to the following instructions to join the meeting.

-- Install the Zoom application, launch Zoom, and Sign in.
+- Install the Zoom application.
+Then launch the Zoom application (start/open the Zoom software), and Sign in.

 - Type WSU so the full Domain shows wsu.zoom.us and select continue.